snomsionius/Oracle-s-Eye-4.0.0-Unofficial-FFXIV-Lodestone-Desktop-APP/README.md

 2. Unzip at your desired location
 3. IF you get an error while extracting, press skip in the error dialogue.
 It will work nonetheless
 3. Start .exe

+## Got problems?

+1. Start Troubleshooter.exe
+2. Select desired option
+3. Let the program do its job
+4. Have fun

 ## How to use